Mercado Pago MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns transactions for bank accounts (BANK or CREDIT type) and distinguishes it as the only way to get itemized credit card transactions, referencing sibling tools for bills.
+The description clearly states it returns transactions for BANK or CREDIT accounts, specifying that for CREDIT accounts it's the only way to get itemized transactions.
+It distinguishes from sibling tools like openfinance_list_credit_card_bills and openfinance_get_account_balance.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.